Configuración

 .
 Notice that the account will be funded using Friendbot.

-stellar keys generate --global alice --network testnet --fund
+stellar keys generate alice --network testnet --fund

 You can see the public key of alice